 VOTING FOR OFFICERS

 In the event of a contest for an office, election shall be by written ballot and conducted by the President.
 The President shall appoint three (3) tellers who will prepare, distribute, retrieve, and tabulate the ballots.
 At the request of the President, the tellers will orally report the results of the tabulation.
-The eligible member receiving the highest number of votes shall be declared elected, and the tellers will so certify in writing to the Association Secretary for incorporation into the minutes.
+The eligible member receiving the highest number of votes shall be declared elected, and the tellers will so certify in writing to the Association Vice President for incorporation into the minutes.

 ARTICLE XI: CONFERENCES AND MEETINGS

-Annual CCBSA Conference
+Annual CCBSA Conference/Business Meeting

-The annual conference of the Association shall be held in conjunction with the CSAC Annual Meeting.
+The Annual Conference/Annual Business Meeting of the Association shall be held in conjunction with the CSAC Annual Meeting.
 CSAC provides planning support for our annual conference in return for member registration for the CSAC Annual Meeting.
 A quorum shall consist of a majority of the members in attendance at a General Business Meeting.

-To ensure all members, whether attending Association conferences or not, are informed of matter(s) to be considered during the business meeting portion of conference(s), particularly matters requiring a vote or consensus of the membership, at least two (2) weeks prior to the Association conference the Secretary shall distribute to all members a general description of the matters to be considered during any scheduled Association business meeting.
+To ensure all members, whether attending Association conferences or not, are informed of matter(s) to be considered during the business meeting portion of conference(s), particularly matters requiring a vote or consensus of the membership, at least two (2) weeks prior to the Association conference the Vice President shall distribute via e-mail to all members a general description of the matters to be considered during any scheduled Association business meeting.
+The information shall also be placed on the Association’s website.
 Matters not on the business meeting agenda may be considered at the discretion of the President.

 Other Conferences / Meetings